 Bats are divided into two main types: megabats and microbats.
-Megabats (formally, bats in the Megachiroptera suborder) include flying foxes and Old World fruit bats.
-They tend to be larger than microbats (Microchiroptera suborder), but some microbats are actually larger than some megabats.
+Megabats (formally, bats in the Megachiroptera suborder) include flying foxes and Old-World fruit bats.
+They tend to be larger than microbats (Microchiroptera suborder), although some microbats are actually larger than the smaller megabats.

 Flying foxes (genus Pteropus) are the largest bats.
-Some species have wingspans of 5 to 6 feet (1.5 to 1.8 meters) and weigh up to 2.2 lbs.
+Some species have wingspans of 5 to 6 feet (1.5 to 1.8 m) and weigh up to 2.2 lbs.
 (998 grams), according to the Oakland Zoo.
-One of the smallest megabats, the long-tongued fruit bat (Macroglossus minimus), has a wingspan of only 10 inches (25.4 centimeters), according to the Smithsonian Institution.
-This bat weighs about half an ounce (14 g).
+One of the smallest megabats is the adorable long-tongued fruit bat (Macroglossus minimus), which has a wingspan of only 10 inches (25.4 centimeters) and weighs about half an ounce (14 g), according to the Smithsonian Institution.

-Among microbats, the largest species is the false vampire or spectral bat (Vampyrum spectrum) with a wingspan of up to 40 inches (1 meter).
-It weighs 5 to 6.7 ounces (145 to 190 g).
-The smallest bat is the bumblebee bat, according to the University of Michigan Museum of Zoology.
-It grows to only about 1.25 inches long (3 cm) and weighs about 2 grams (0.07 ounces).
+Among microbats, the largest species is actually pretty big: the false vampire, or spectral bat (Vampyrum spectrum), weighs 5 to 6.7 ounces (145 to 190 g) and has a wingspan of up to 40 inches (1 m).
+The smallest bat of them all is the bumblebee bat (Craseonycteridae thonglongyai), according to the University of Michigan Museum of Zoology.
+This tiny furrball-with-wings grows to only about 1.25 inches long (3 cm) and weighs about 2 grams (0.07 ounces).

-Bats live all over the world, except for some islands, and the Arctic and Antarctica.
-They mostly prefer warmer areas that are closer to the equator, and they can be found in rain forests, mountains, farmland, woods and cities.
-Bats have two strategies for weathering the cold.
-Some migrate to warmer areas, while others go into torpor.
-In this short-term form of hibernation, a bat reduces its metabolic rate, lowers its body temperature, and slows its breathing and heart rate.
+Bats live almost everywhere, except for some islands, and the Arctic and Antarctica.
+They prefer warmer areas that are closer to the equator, and they can be found in rain forests, mountains, farmland, woods and cities.

 Most bats eat flowers, small insects, fruits, nectar, pollen and leaves, though it depends on the type of bat.
 Megabats usually eat fruits, and microbats generally eat insects.

-The Malayan flying fox has a big appetite.
-It can eat half its body weight every day.
-The vampire bat outdoes even that, though, eating twice its weight in one day.
-The brown bat can eat up to 1,000 small insects in an hour, according to the Defenders of Wildlife organization.
+Some bats have relatively large appetites, such as the Malayan flying fox, which eats about half its body weight every day.
+But the vampire bat far exceeds even that, eating twice its weight in one day.
+Bats can eat fast, too — the brown bat can eat up to 1,000 small insects in just one hour, according to the Defenders of Wildlife organization.

-Some bats will squeeze fruits in their mouths and drink the juices.
-Vampire bats like a juice of a different type, though.
-They do indeed drink blood, mainly from cattle and deer, but they don't suck blood like the legends say.
+Not all bats eat insects.
+For example, some bats will squeeze fruits into their mouths and drink the juices.
+Vampire bats, though, like a different kind of juice.
+As their name suggests, they drink blood, mainly from cattle and deer, which they find using specialized heat-detecting sensors near their noses.
+And they don't actually suck the blood like the legends suggest.
 Rather, they make a V-shaped cut and then lick up the blood, according to the San Diego Zoo.